 If you receive income from a foreign country other than the UK and pay income taxes in that country, you may be entitled to an exemption from paying tax in the UK.
 Certain countries have a double taxation agreement to avoid being taxed twice.

 Some double tax agreements allow teachers, professors and in some cases researchers, to come to the UK for a period of 2 years or less and be exempt from UK tax on their earnings from their teaching or research post.

 As the terms of double taxation agreements can vary widely, you are advised to refer to the text of the relevant agreement in HMRC’s Double Taxation Relief Manual.

 Do I pay tax on a grant or fellowship?

 Paying tax on grants or fellowships is dependent upon two main factors:

 - The double taxation agreement between the country of payment and the UK.

 - Your status as a student or a post-doctoral researcher.

-Post-doctoral researchers are usually employed by the research institution or self-employed, meaning that you will be subject to income tax.
+Post-doctoral researchers are usually employed by their research institution or are self-employed, meaning that they would be subject to income tax.